 E-commerce and social media go hand in hand.
 There is no way an e-commerce enterprise anywhere in the world can thrive without having any social footprint.
 Different statistics suggest that more than 90% of customers of any online store dealing in any niche come through Facebook, Instagram, and Twitter.
 For the very same reason, a booming social media presence in a region is considered a green signal for an e-commerce venture eyeing to develop its consumer base there.

-Here too, Saudi Arabia shows encouraging signs for importers and overseas e-commerce operators looking to team up with seller IORs.
-There are roughly 16 million and 14 million active Facebook and Instagram users in the SAUDI ARABIA KSA, respectively.
+Here, Saudi Arabia also shows encouraging signs for importers and overseas e-commerce operators looking to team up with seller IORs.
+There are roughly 16 million and 14 million active Facebook and Instagram users in SAUDI ARABIA KSA, respectively.
 This means you have a lot of potential consumers to reach out to through social media in the Kingdom.

 2) Establishing Your Own Company Still Entails a Lot of Work

 Saudi Arabia is bound to the rulings of the World Trade Organization and thus has to devise a transparent and objective import licensing system.
 However, the ground situation doesn’t reflect that so much.
-You still need to take care of a laundry list of documents that seem unnecessary.
+You still need to take care of a laundry list of unnecessary documents.

-Similarly, the language barrier is another problem that importers still face in the SAUDI ARABIA KSA while working on their own.
-For instance, you still need to have an Arabic translation of the radiation certificate and many other documents in certain instances.
+Similarly, the language barrier is another problem that importers still face in SAUDI ARABIA KSA while working independently.
+For instance, in certain instances, you still need an Arabic translation of the radiation certificate and many other documents.

 Amazon (Souq) and Noon are two of the biggest e-commerce marketplaces in the Kingdom, and you can work on both of them from overseas without registering your business in the country.
 You also don’t need to set up offices and hire people to sell on these two marketplaces.
-All of this can happen if you are working with an Importer of Record that is an approved Amazon IOR and as well as Noon IOR.
+All of this can happen if you are working with an importer of record who has an approved Amazon IOR and a Noon IOR.

 4) There Is an Opportunity in SAUDI ARABIA KSA to Expand